AbelFeta/airbnb-clone-project/README.md

 ### 4. **Payment Processing**
 - **Description**: The payment processing feature handles financial transactions between users and hosts.
 It ensures secure payment for bookings and provides confirmation once the

+## 🔐 API Security

+Securing the backend APIs is a critical aspect of ensuring the safety of user data and the integrity of the system.
+Below are the key security measures that will be implemented:

+### 1. **Authentication**
+- **Description**: Authentication ensures that only valid users can access their accounts and use the platform.
+It typically involves validating credentials (such as username/email and password) to ensure the user is who they claim to be.
+- **Importance**: Authentication is vital for protecting sensitive user data, ensuring that only authorized individuals can access their personal information, property listings, bookings, and payment details.

+### 2. **Authorization**
+- **Description**: Authorization ensures that once a user is authenticated, they can only access the resources and perform actions they are permitted to.
+For example, a user cannot edit someone else’s property listing or view another user’s booking details.
+- **Importance**: Authorization prevents unauthorized access to sensitive information, ensuring that users can only perform actions they are allowed to, such as managing their own bookings or property listings.

+### 3. **Rate Limiting**
+- **Description**: Rate limiting restricts the number of requests a user can make to the API within a specified time period.
+This prevents abuse and protects the system from overload or malicious attacks like denial-of-service (DoS).
+- **Importance**: Rate limiting helps protect the platform from malicious users attempting to overwhelm the API by making too many requests in a short time, which could impact the performance and availability of the platform.

+### 4. **Data Encryption (HTTPS)**
+- **Description**: All sensitive data exchanged between the client and the server should be encrypted using HTTPS (SSL/TLS) to prevent eavesdropping and man-in-the-middle attacks.
+- **Importance**: Data encryption ensures that sensitive information, such as passwor